COLUMN: Florida's pioneers profited from pineapple production

 Actually, the opposite is true.
 Surprisingly enough, it is recorded that pups, slips and suckers from pineapple plants were shipped from Florida to Hawaii in 1885, thus starting pineapple growing in Hawaii.
 In 1901, Jim Dole started what is now a world-famous operation, Dole Pineapple.

-Cleveland shared with me a letter that had come into his possession, a letter written in the early 1900s by a Punta Gorda man named Byron Rhode, that mentions the pineapple business.
+Cleveland shared with me a letter that had come into his possession, written in the early 1900s by a Punta Gorda man named Byron Rhode, that mentions the pineapple business.

 “There was a small depot, just a loading platform known as Pineapple Junction,” he said.